 Sargadelos provides exquisite, hand-decorated porcelain inspired by the motifs, forms and colours of the Galicia region.
 This large oval platter’s striking geometric Monférico pattern references the baroque facade of the Monfero Monastery in La Coruña.

-How to Shop Sargadelos on WallpaperSTORE*
+How to Shop Sargadelos on Frankbros

 Shop via Category: